What Is Wildflower Raw Honey?: Everything You Need to Know

 Stay Away From Processed Honey

-You might find some products in local grocery stores claiming to be wildflower honey when it’s actually gone through far too much processing.
+You might find some products in local grocery stores or health food stores claiming to be wildflower honey when it’s actually gone through far too much processing.
 All this does is remove many of the healthy nutrients this type of honey offers.

 It’s best to make an effort to buy wildflower honey locally to support your local farmers.
 Those of us at Artie’s Harvest pride ourselves in providing a traceability code on all our raw honey products.